gosystemsgmbh/RI_Framework/README.md

 All those functions, regardless whether big or small, are (mostly) independent of each other and can be used individually.

+Due to the utilities part of the framework, which implements general purpose functions not tied to a particular application type or structure, the target audience is simply everyone who uses the .NET Framework, Mono, or Unity.

+The decoupling part on the other hand has a more narrower target audience as it focuses on implementation of mostly infrastructure functions common to desktop applications, server software, and games.

 ## Compatibility

 At this moment, the following runtimes and platforms are supported: